grauds/clematis.doc/docs/clematis-explained/styling.md

 ### Layout

 Although CSS Flexbox is also configured for this application, it makes a much heavier use of Tailwind CSS [classes for layout](https://tailwindcss.com/docs/aspect-ratio).
-In fact, Tailwind also offers CSS Flexbox [grid classes](https://tailwindcss.com/docs/flex-basis) which are also can used in isolation for every component.
+In fact, Tailwind also offers CSS Flexbox [grid classes](https://tailwindcss.com/docs/flex-basis) which also can be used in isolation for every component.